 - It is very suitable for 4-Ram arrangements.

-(2) Energy is getting converted into flow by the casing of centrifugal pump.
-This pump is an impeller and a casing working in union to create a steady pressured flow.
+(2) Energy is getting converted into flow by the casing of the centrifugal pump.
+This pump is an impeller and a casing working in unison to create a steady pressured flow.
 Application: General service fire fighting main pump, Nozzle cleaning, Hydrophore supply…

 Volute Casing Centrifugal Pump is the casing of a centrifugal pump in which the cross-section of the casing increases gradually as a fluid moves toward discharge.

 This increase in cross-section result in a decrease of fluid velocity, that is a decrease in kinetic energy and convert it into pressure energy.
 The shaft is eccentric in a volute centrifugal pump.